How to use AI Diagram Maker

 Generated repository architecture diagram

-How do I edit my diagrams?
+How do I edit diagrams using code?

 Refine your diagrams using AI prompts, canvas interactions, or direct code editing.